26hzhang/SequenceToSequence/README.md

-# Chatbot via Sequence to Sequence
+# Sequence to Sequence Learning

 ![](https://img.shields.io/badge/Python-3.6.5-brightgreen.svg) ![](https://img.shields.io/badge/Tensorflow-1.8.0-yellowgreen.svg)

-This is a
+This repository builds a sequence to sequence learning algorithm with attention mechanism, which aims to tackle some practical tasks such as simple dialogue, machine translation, pronounce to word and etc. This repo is implemented by tensorflow.

 ### Usage
 Before starting the experiment, you need to pull the data first (_use cornell dataset as example_):